ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 terraform apply
 ```
 ### Shared Code
+* Now enter the `securityanalytics-sharedcode` directory
+* This is the first time Serverless is used during this process, so first you should ensure that two environment variables are set correctly:
+  *  `PWD` - this should be your current directory.
+  *  `USERNAME` - this **must** match the same name you used for your workspace as serverless interacts with SSM variables using this variable
-* Now enter the `securityanalytics-sharedcode` directory, and deploy the lambda using serverless:
+* Once you've done this, deploy the lambda using serverless:
 ```
 npx sls deploy --aws-profile=sec-an
 ```
-* For this to work you should ensure that two environment variables are set correctly:
-  *  `PWD` - this should be your current directory.
-  *  `USERNAME` - this **must** match the same name you used for your workspace as serverless interacts with SSM variables using this variable

 ### Analytics Platform
 * Next the analytics platform needs to be deployed, enter the `securityanalytics-analyticsplatform` directory, and deploy the terraform, and serverless.
 When deploying the infrastructure, elasticsearch takes around 10 minutes, so grab yourself a drink and wait...